-17.0 TABLES AND FIGURES
+17.0 TABLES and FIGURES

 Table 1.
-Instrument Detection Limits (IDL) and Method Detection Limits (MDL) Based on Multi-Laboratory Evaluation
+Instrument Detection Limits (IDLs) and Method Detection Limits (MDLs) Based on Multi-Laboratory Evaluation

-Note: IDLs and MDLs were determined in six laboratories during a multi-laboratory study.
-IDLs were determined as the concentration necessary to achieve a S:N (signal-noise) ratio of at least 3:1.
-MDLs were determined following the procedures in Section 9.7 of this protocol, using spike concentrations corresponding to the lowest calibration standards.
+Note: IDLs and MDLs were determined in 3-6 laboratories during a multi-laboratory study.
+IDLs were determined as the concentration necessary to achieve a S:N ratio of at least 3:1.
+MDLs were determined following Section 9.7 of this protocol, using samples spiked at levels corresponding to the lowest calibration standards.